VerifyTests/DiffEngine/docs/mdsource/diff-tool.custom.source.md

 ## Resolution order

 New tools are added to the top of the order, the last tool added will resolve before any existing tools.
-So when the following is executeed the last tool that supports the file types will launch:
+So when the following is executed the last tool that supports the file types will launch:

 snippet: DiffRunnerLaunch